MuhtasimTanmoy/notebook/mobile/android/android.md

 ### Thread

-- Android-specific asynchronous mechanisms that applications can utilize to simplify the thread management:
+- Android-specific asynchronous mechanisms that applications can utilize to simplify thread management:

 - HandlerThread
-  - Dedicated alltime running api callback processor
+  - Dedicated time running API callback processor

 - AsyncTask
-  - One api call
+  - One API call
-  - Has separate dedicated worker thread.
+  - Has a separate dedicated worker thread.

 - IntentService
   - Service with thread